CthulhuTech: History

-Game designer Matthew Grau dreamed up CthulhuTech in Aron Anderson's store, The Dreaming, when Grau realized that no one had ever combined anime-style mechs with Cthulhu.
-The concept of CthulhuTech combines magic, mecha and the Cthulhu Mythos, in which mankind is fighting a war in a science-fiction age against the mi-go and other alien races.
-In September 2003, Eos Press announced their intentions to publish a new game, CthulhuTech and said that its system, Framewerk would be the new Eos Press house system; Eos ultimately decided to prioritize their licensed game, Weapons of the Gods, over the newcomer CthulhuTech, thus leading Grau to take his game to Osseum Entertainment and then Mongoose Publishing.
-Cthulhutech (2007) was published through Mongoose's Flaming Cobra imprint.
-CthulhuTech got caught up in Mongoose's printing problems of 2007–2008; although the first printing of CthulhuTech was released in full-color, just as WildFire envisioned, a second printing (2008) and follow-up book Dark Passions (2008) both appeared in black and white.
-As Mongoose could no longer publish the full-color books that Wildfire had envisioned, they brought the game to Catalyst Game Labs.
+Game designer Matthew Grau envisioned CthulhuTech while in The Dreaming, a store owned by Aron Anderson, when Grau realized that there had never been a game that combined the concepts of anime-style mecha and Cthulhu.
+CthulhuTech combines the concepts of magic, mecha and the Cthulhu Mythos, in a science-fiction game in which mankind must fight a war against alien races such as the mi-go and others.
+Eos Press announced in September 2003 their intentions to publish the game CthulhuTech and that its Framewerk system would be the new house rules system for Eos Press; however, Eos ultimately prioritized their licensed Weapons of the Gods role-playing game rather than the new game CthulhuTech, so Grau took his game first to Osseum Entertainment and then to Mongoose Publishing.
+Cthulhutech (2007) was published through the Flaming Cobra imprint of Mongoose.
+Mongoose encountered printing problems in 2007–2008, so while the first printing of CthulhuTech was printed in full-color as WildFire wanted, its second printing (2008) and supplement Dark Passions (2008) were both printed in black and white.
+Mongoose was unable to publish the full-color books that Wildfire wanted, so Wildfire brought the game to Catalyst Game Labs.
 CthulhuTech was the first acquisition by Catalyst Game Labs after they picked up the FASA games Battletech and Shadowrun in 2007.
-Catalyst was able to rapidly publish a series of five full-color hardcover editions just as WildFire had envisioned – CthulhuTech (2008); Dark Passions (2008); Vade Mecum: The CthulhuTech Companion (2008); Damnation View (2009); and Mortal Remains (2009).
-After Catalyst, WildFire took CthulhuTech to Sandstorm Productions.
+Catalyst was able to quickly publish five full-color hardcover books just as WildFire wanted – CthulhuTech (2008); Dark Passions (2008); Vade Mecum: The CthulhuTech Companion (2008); Damnation View (2009); and Mortal Remains (2009).
+After working with Catalyst, Grau brought CthulhuTech to Sandstorm Productions.